 Office Hours: TR 2:30 - 5:00

 Leadership / awards: Dr. Bichard is very committed to her academic career.
 She has received multiple teaching awards, including induction into the Texas Tech Teaching Academy, the Presidents Excellence in Teaching Award and the Professing Excellence award for demonstrating commitment to student success.
-She is also the advisor for the AAF Advertising Competition Team that won 1st place in the District 10 National Student Advertising Competition in 2009 (and consistently remains in the top 5 for the district).
+She is also the advisor for the AAF Advertising Competition Team that won first place in the District 10 National Student Advertising Competition in 2009, and consistently remains in the top 5 for the district.
 She serves on the board for the Lubbock Advertising Federation.
 Her contributions also include membership on numerous service, thesis and doctoral committees.